Search

 If you have reached full retirement age

-Once you reach full retirement age, you will receive your full benefit going forward.
+If you delay taking benefits until your full retirement age, you will receive your full benefit going forward.
 There are no more benefit reductions, and if you delay your retirement further past full retirement age, you'll see an even larger payment when you do eventually take Social Security, up to age 70.
 At these ages, though, there is usually no Social-Security-related downside to returning to work if some combination of the work itself and the income appeals to you.

 How benefits may be recalculated